loliksamuel/grafana-mysql-monitoring/README.md

 This repo is consciously designed to have two separate aspects of the setup (docker + ansible within vagrant), for 2 reasons: the grafana docker image doesn't contain much by way of configuration of the dashboards/users, and, that it should not be used as a production service.
 It should be broken down into its separate components based on your desired infrastructure.
 This is just a demo to get you up and running quickly.

-# debug
-docker ps
-docker exec -it --user root <containerIdOfMysql> bash docker inspect <containerIdOfMysql>
-look for "IPAddress" in json
-  put the "IPAddress" in grafana